 We try different salads and pasta dishes and everything we taste is outstanding.

 We are lucky to get in without a reservation and are pleasantly surprised by the reasonable prices (unlike in Positano).
-If you’re not staying in Montepertuso, La Terra is still well worth a trip.
+Even if you’re not staying in Montepertuso, La Terra is still well worth a trip.
 They also offer a free shuttle service from your hotel.

 We linger over a romantic dinner and then make the short walk back to Le Ghiande.
 A limoncello nightcap on our incredible terrace is a fitting end to a marvelous Italian day.

 Positano to Sorrento

 An hour later, we arrive at the lovely Hilton Sorrento Palace.
 We have one more day to enjoy Sorrento before moving on to central Italy and the Republic of San Marino tomorrow.